My name is Andrew Knuon Finn, and I’m a…

 Rather than just a play-by-play of my own relationship with weed, my wider focus will be on learning to face, balance, and control all addictions and compulsions.

-Here’s something I once wrote while high about what I hoped this story could be:
+Here’s something I wrote while high about my hopes for what this story could be:

 “Maybe it’s something necessary in a safety-harness-for-the-fall sort of way…?”